tfvincent/soccer_tableau/README.md

 ## Usage

-To explore the visualizations and findings of this project, you can access the Tableau workbook file (`fifa_2021_analysis.twbx`) using Tableau Desktop or Tableau Public.
+To explore the visualizations and findings of this project, you can access the Tableau workbook file (`Soccer 2021 Tableau.twbx`) using Tableau Desktop or Tableau Public.
 The workbook contains interactive dashboards and worksheets, allowing you to filter, sort, and customize the visualizations according to your preferences.

 ## Credits